You find out how to recycle everything from aerosols to yoghurt pots below.

 Unwanted DVDs and videos cannot be recycled.
 Donate to charity shops or given away online.
 See Donate above.

 Recycle cardboard egg boxes in your paper and cardboard bin or compost at home.
-Plastic egg boxes cannot be recycled.
-Please put in your landfill bin.
+Plastic egg boxes can be recycled in your green bin.

 Rubber elastic bands cannot be recycled, so keep them for reuse or if broken place in your landfill bin.